mesolimbo/cvgenai/README.md

 4. Edit the `resume.toml` file with your personal information, work experience, and other resume details.

+When running scripts or commands, ensure that the PYTHONPATH is set to include the `src` directory.
+This ensures that the `cvgenai` module can be correctly located and imported.

 ## Usage

 ### Basic Usage